tatomyr/purity/README.md

 should have an unique id attribute defined.
 This allows the DOM updater to decouple changed elements and replase only them.
-Ideally, you'd always wrap your component in some wrapper tag with an `id` and not change its tags on the spot.
+Ideally, you'd always wrap your component in some wrapper tag with an `id` and not change its attributes on the spot.
-Use a `static wrapper` around your component, you may say.
+Use a **static wrapper** around your component, you may say.
 Your top-level component must always have an id defined on its wrapper.
 Otherwise rerender may run inconsistently.